CEREC One-Visit Crowns

 At Pinnacle Dental, we offer both traditional porcelain and zirconia crowns as well as same-day crowns using the CEREC system.

 What Is CEREC?

 CEREC is a CAD-CAM system used to create ceramic restorations that can be completed in a single appointment.
 The CEREC system uses a digital camera to scan the tooth needing a crown to make an accurate map of your tooth and its space, without the need for traditional impression materials.
-CEREC technology allows Dr. Miller to design, fabricate, and place the restoration in one visit.
+CEREC technology allows Dr. Kottman to design, fabricate, and place the restoration in one visit.
 The procedure can take less than 2 hours, and you'll leave the same day with your permanent restoration.

 Advantages of CEREC